dpplweb/dppl-content/_posts/roberta/0706-01-01-partnerships.md

 We work with many local organizations to provide great programs and services for our community.

-## Partnership and funding opportunities
+## Partnering and funding opportunities
 We'd love to work with your organization too!
+Here are some of the events and programs you can help support:

+- Materials and prizes for summer and winter reading programs
+- Speakers for programs and events

 Contact me if you want to know more about funding a program here at the library.

 ## Some of our community partnerships